-Low Coolant Level - The engine coolant level drops below the probe of the optional coolant loss sensor.
-When this fault occurs, the indicator for the engine coolant level FLASHES.
+Low Coolant Level - The engine coolant level drops below the probe of the coolant loss sensor (optional).
+When this fault occurs, the engine coolant level indicator FLASHES.
 The engine is shut down.
 The engine is not allowed to start until the fault is corrected.